7RU7H/CTFs/HackTheBox/Retired-Machines/Reddish/Reddish-Helped-Through.md

 9. The power of `nohup`  and `&`
 10. WILDCARDS in PrivEsc
 11. Linpeas.sh pivot-delivery
+12. Requirement of CMD-by-CMD
+13. Requirement of "Crouching in your report work, evaluating your capability"
+14. Requirement of Helped-Throughs and Reruns of machines
+15. Insane machine tend to probe all areas of understanding and are more about the endurance of being open to breaking patterns - i.e it is a long process wher eeach section is different meaning that your common patterns are exposed and moving to a mindset of "Step back and comprehend is vital"
+16. Xargs revision
+17. Intro to rsync
+18. Exclaridraw is a free solution to mapping out a network visually which is better than the alternative of working with abstract addressing tables

 Beyond Root:
 - Omni-Tool-Usage for port redirection - but demostrate with Ubuntu server for tools cannot just install onto the box
 - Clarity over all possible options